 Contestable Marks: The effect of a contestable registration is to shift the burden of proof of ownership and validity from the plaintiff to the defendant.
 The defendant must rebut the presumption of plaintiff's exclusive right to use the trademark by a preponderance of the evidence.
-See Vuitton et Fils S.A. v.
-J. Young Enterprises, Inc., 644 F.2d 769, 775 (9th Cir.
-1981).
-See also Maktab Tarighe Oveyssi Shah Maghsoudi v.
+See Vuitton et Fils S.A., 644 F.2d at 775; Maktab Tarighe Oveyssi Shah Maghsoudi v.
 Kianfar, 179 F.3d 1244, 1249 (9th Cir.
 1999) (noting that registration of mark constitutes prima facie evidence that registrant owns mark and is constructive notice of claimed ownership of mark by registrant).